Squalane

 I fill the bottom of the notch with glue using the thin pipette on the bottle.

-The "hot dog with ketchup and mustard" effect causes some glue to pop out when the frets are hammered in.
-The glue settles on top of the Squalane film on the fretboard without being activated or hardened (at the far end of the picture).
+The "hot dog with ketchup and mustard" effect causes some glue to spread out when the bands are hammered in.
+The glue lays on top of the Squalane film on the fingerboard without activating or curing (farthest in the picture).

 Quick rescue with a piece of paper!